Wik Peoples v Queensland

-Wik Peoples v The State of Queensland (commonly known as the Wik decision) is a decision of the High Court of Australia delivered on 23 December 1996 on whether statutory leases extinguish native title rights.
+Wik Peoples v The State of Queensland (commonly known as the Wik decision) is a decision of the High Court of Australia delivered on 23 December 1996, on whether statutory leases extinguish native title rights.
 The court found that the statutory pastoral leases under consideration by the court did not bestow rights of exclusive possession on the leaseholder.
-As a result, native title rights could co-exist depending on the terms and nature of the particular pastoral lease.
+As a result, native title rights could coexist depending on the terms and nature of the particular pastoral lease.
 Where there was a conflict of rights, the rights under the pastoral lease would extinguish the remaining native title rights.

 The decision provoked a significant debate in Australian politics.
 It led to intense discussions on the validity of land holdings in Australia.
 Some political leaders criticised the court for being out of touch and for introducing uncertainty into Australian life.
-The Howard Government formulated a “10 point plan” to bring certainty to land ownership in Australia.
+The Howard government formulated a "10-point plan" to bring certainty to land ownership in Australia.
 This plan led to the longest debate in the Australian Senate’s history.

 Background

-In 1992, The High Court held in Mabo that the common law of Australia recognises Aboriginal and Torres Strait Islanders had a form of "native title", which reflected the entitlement of indigenous inhabitants to their traditional lands in accordance with their laws or customs.
+In 1992, the High Court held in Mabo that the common law of Australia recognises Aboriginal and Torres Strait Islanders had a form of "native title," which reflected the entitlement of indigenous inhabitants to their traditional lands in accordance with their laws or customs.
 Native title was not defined by the Wik decision.
-However it is commonly accepted to include rights to perform ceremony, or to gather foods or medicines.
+However, it is commonly accepted to include rights to perform ceremonies or to gather foods or medicines.

 The Wik peoples

 The Wik peoples are a grouping of Aboriginal Australians who reside in north-eastern Australia.
-They live in an area on western Cape York Peninsula between 11° 40' and 14° 50' south latitude.
+They live in an area on the western Cape York Peninsula between 11° 40' and 14° 50' south latitude.
 The group comprises the peoples of Wik-Ompom, Wik-Mungkana, Wik-Paacha, Wik-Thinta, Wik-Ngathara, Wik-Epa, Wik-Me'anha, Wik-Nganthara, Wik-Nganychara, and Wik-Liyanh.
 Their traditional lands centre around the Archer River and the Edward River.
-The term Wik actually means “speech” or “language” in the Aboriginal languages of the region.
+The term Wik actually means "speech" or "language" in the Aboriginal languages of the region.